mobidic/knotAnnotSV/README.md

 ```
 # Output

-An AnnotSV html File is produced to be display on web browser (firefox 80.0 tested so far).
+An AnnotSV html File is produced to be displayed on web browser (Firefox 81.0, Chrome 86.0.4240.75, Edge 83.0.478.54, IE 11, tested so far).
 It should be in the same directory as Datatables folder.

 See exemple annotSV.html